Borce Ilievski: Coaching career

 In 2018, Ilievski led ÍR to the second best record in the league.
 They faced Stjarnan in the first round of the playoffs for the second straight year in what turned out to be a heated series.
 In game three of the series, Stjarnan's Hlynur Bæringsson was fouled hard by ÍR's Ryan Taylor After the game he experienced concussion like symptoms and was ultimately ruled out of game four which Stjarnan eventually lost after Danero Thomas scored the game winning basket at the buzzer.
 Although Taylor received an unsportsmanlike foul, he was not ejected from the game.
 After the game he received a three-game suspension from the league.
 In the semi-finals, ÍR ultimately lost to Tindastóll in four games.

 In February 2019, Ilievski led ÍR to the semi-finals of the Icelandic Cup where it faced Stjarnan in a tension filled game were fighting broke out between fans during the game. ÍR ultimately lost the game, 87–73.
 In the Úrvalsdeild, ÍR finished with the 7th best record and faced second seed Njarðvík in the first round.
 After losing the first two games in the best-of-five series, ÍR unexpectedly won the next three and knocked out Njarðvík.
 In the semi-finals, ÍR faced top-seed and heavy title favorites Stjarnan.
 After losing the first game by 33 points, ÍR bounced back and took the next two games before Stjarnan tying the series with a comfortable 90–75 victory in game four.
 In game five, ÍR came out on top with an 83–79 victory and advanced to the finals.
 In the finals, ÍR lost 2–3 to KR after leading 2–1.
 After the season, Ilievski was named as the Úrvalsdeild Coach of the Year.

 Ilievski resigned from ÍR following a 0–3 start to the 2021–22 season.

 In May 2022, Ilievski was hired as the head coach of Fjölnir men's team.

+On 18 November 2024, Ilievski resigned from Fjölnir and returned to ÍR as its head coach.